 Patients who suffer from diabetes, peripheral vascular disease, or decreased sensitivity need to diligently care for their feet and treat ingrown toenails quickly and effectively, since people with these conditions have a harder time healing from injuries and could suffer greater complications, including the loss of the affected limb.

 If you are suffering from an ingrown toenail, make sure to make an appointment with your podiatrist before attempting any home treatments.
-Your ingrown toenail specialist will be able to assess the severity of your condition, whether the toe has become infected, and if that is the case, the treatment you should take and how far the infection has spread.
+Your ingrown toenail expert will be able to assess the severity of your condition, whether the toe has become infected, and if that is the case, the treatment you should take and how far the infection has spread.
 Attempting to fix your ingrown toenail at home might lead to complications.